 Roger Hayden: Board treasurer and managing director – Roger is the former executive director of Wyoming Untrapped and the former communications director for Wyoming Pathways.
 He also was a journalist for 12 years, owned a small business and is a naturalist tour guide and nature photographer.
 He lives in Jackson Hole.

-The US Fish and Wildlife Service is pushing for the removal of grizzly bears from the protections of Endangered Species Act.
-We believe this rush to delist is politically driven and not based in sound science.
+As of August 1, 2017 the US Fish and Wildlife Service has removed grizzly bears from the protections of the Endangered Species Act.
+We believe that delisting was politically driven and not based in sound science.
 The grizzly’s loss of two key food sources, whitebark pine nuts and cutthroat trout, have placed the bear in a precarious position.
-Add global warming and its potential negative effects on remaining food supplies, and the fate of the grizzly becomes even more of a concern.
+Add documented changes in climate patterns over the past decades and the potential negative effects on remaining food supplies, and the fate of the grizzly becomes even more of a concern.
 The USFWS claims the grizzly can adapt to changes in food availability, but they have refused to allow their science supporting this to be reviewed by independent scientists.
-This lack of transparency is a cause for concern that, among other issues, compels us to advocate against delisting and for better science.

 We believe hunting in a national park is inappropriate for a variety of reasons.
 Our first concern, of course, is the safety of visitors.
 Park visitors simply do not expect to have to duck bullets or wear hunter orange garments to be seen by hunters.
 A national park should be a sanctuary for people and wildlife.
 Our second concern is the use of hunting in Grand Teton National park to cull an elk herd kept over management objectives by artificial feeding on the adjacent National Elk Refuge.
 Both the park and refuge are overseen by the Department of Interior.
 We urge the DOI to appropriately manage its two agencies so that hunting in the park is not necessary.